KamarajuKusumanchi/soofaloofa.github.io/content/posts/appengine/pipelines/asynchronous-pipelines.md

 The pipeline API provides convenience methods for calling the callback method.
 `get_callback_url` returns a URL that, when accessed, passes any query parameters to the callback method.
-For example, to generate a URL to our pipeline with choice parameter we can call get_callback_url as follows:
+For example, to generate a URL to our pipeline with a `choice` parameter we can call get_callback_url as follows:

 ```python
 url = get_callback_url(choice='approve')